 The key here is love.
 If you can capture the simplicity of the emotion that runs between the characters, you’ll have audiences holding their breath at the end so as not to miss a single word.
 We love that this musical theatre duet shows off the voices of the man and woman, and then comes together in a harmony that’s perfect in its simplicity.

-9. A Musical Theatre Duets Male Female that Shows off a Strong Soprano and Baritone/Bass: “Sarah Brown Eyes”
+9. Duet for a Strong Soprano and Baritone/Bass: “Sarah Brown Eyes”

 First of all: how ridiculous are Audra McDonald and Brian Stokes Mitchell?
 They’re two of the most perfect voices in the contemporary musical theatre.
 If you’re like the rest of us mortals, this duet is a fun challenge for a male and a female!
 It’s loaded with opportunities to flex your vocal chords.
 The key is to add just enough jazz into it so it’s true to your voice without being a carbon copy of the stage version of Ragtime.

 The real challenge in this song is the number of times that “Sarah Brown Eyes” is repeated.
 If you’ve studied voice or choral singing at all, you know that repeated phrases can never sound the same.
 We love, love love the way Audra and Brian differentiate each one — especially when they’re singing in unison!
 They’re remarkably in tune with each other, both pitch-wise and in the characterization/emotion/style they put into the words.
 If you can achieve the same thing, it really adds depth to the story of this Broadway duet.

 10. “The Next Time It Happens” Duet from Pipe Dream the Musical